 This is where the book knowledge stops and the creativity begins.
 You should always be working on projects.

-As a beginner, or even as an advanced practitioner, nobody should ever ask you what you’re working on and you say, “Nothing.”
+As a beginner in cybersecurity career , or even as an advanced practitioner, nobody should ever ask you what you’re working on and you say, “Nothing.”
 Unless you’re taking a break in-between, of course.

 Projects tend to cross significantly into programming.
 The idea is that you come up with a tool or utility that might be useful to people, and you go and make it.